Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/aggregated-data-analytics.md

 ms.date: 11/15/2017
 ---

-# Aggregate data using the Analytics service
+# Aggregate work tracking data using the Analytics service

 **VSTS**

-You can aggregate your VSTS data using the OData Analytics service and the Aggregation Extension.
+You can get a sum of your VSTS work tracking data in one of two ways using the Analytics service with Odata.
+The first method returns a simple count of work items based on your  OData query.
+The second method returns a JSON formatted result based on your OData query which exercises the OData Aggregation Extension.

 In this topic you'll learn:

 > [!div class="checklist"]
-> * About the two ways available to aggregate data
+> * About the OData Aggregation Extension
 > * How to generate a simple count of work items
 > * How to use the Aggregation Extension for OData
 > * How to group and filter aggregated results